 She likely would have failed.

-How To Achieve Goals Faster With The Weekly Self Reflection Worksheet
+How To Achieve Your Weight Loss Goals Faster With Regular Self Reflection

 Alright!
-Now that you understand the importance of regular self reflection, are you ready to use it to learn how to achieve goals faster?
+Now that you understand the importance of regular self reflection, are you ready to use it to learn how to achieve your weight loss goals faster?

 3 Simple Self Reflection Questions

-1 – What Went Well This Week In Terms Of My Goals?
+1 – What Went Well This Week In Terms Of My Weight Loss Goals?